 The coursework component of the degree is described under the entry for LLM by Coursework.
-If (as is envisaged) the subject Legal Research becomes compulsory in the LLM (except for students with an appropriate level of research qualifications) it will be compulsory in the SJD.
 All coursework units must be completed before the commencement of the dissertation.
 After completion of at least four coursework units, students intending to enrol in the SJD dissertation may submit an outline of a proposed topic to the Associate Dean (Postgraduate).
-The topic of the dissertation is to be a development of at least one coursework unit, to be nominated by the candidate and approved by the Associate Dean (Postgraduate) after receipt of a recommendation from the lecturer(s) in the course(s) most concerned.
+The topic of the dissertation will commonly be a development of at least one coursework unit, to be nominated by the candidate and approved by the Associate Dean (Postgraduate) after receipt of a recommendation from the lecturer(s) in the course(s) most concerned.